iulspop/slack-web-scraper/README.md

 ### Tip for collecting data with Windows Subsystem for Linux

 You need to configure WSL to connect to a GUI even if the browser launches in headless mode.
-Use [this guide](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress) to configure a WSL to connect to an X-server installed on Windows.
-The X-Server must be open and WSL must be able to connect before running the collect script or it will not work.
+Use [this guide](https://nickymeuleman.netlify.app/blog/gui-on-wsl2-cypress) to configure WSL to connect to an X server installed on Windows.
+Before running the collect script, the X server must be open and WSL correctly configured to connect to it, or Puppeteer will fail to launch the browser.

 ## How to parse Slack data?